 7. DIY Gifts: From Art to Affirmations

-Have students make thoughtful, handmade gifts such as:
+Have students make thoughtful, handmade gifts such as:-

 - Framed handprints with a quote like “These hands will never forget your love”